jcha0713/cmp-tw2css/README.md

 - [x] Load the source only when the cursor is inside the code block
 - [x] Provide ways to configure with treesitter
-- [ ] Show documentation when selecting an item...?
+- [x] Show documentation when selecting an item
 - [ ] Provide the completion source using LSP functionality

 ## Credit